Etta Palm d'Aelders: Revolutionary and feminist activity

 As the president of Société Patriotique et de Bienfaisance des Amies de la Vérité, d'Aelders's speeches on the social and living conditions of women were read and heard widely, garnering popular support from Parisian women.
 As an eloquent speaker, she gained many listeners at society meetings as she spoke on politically charged topics like equal rights, better education and the right to divorce.
-On 1 April 1792, accompanied by a group of women, d’Aelders addressed the Assembly.
+On 1 April 1792, accompanied by a group of women, d'Aelders addressed the Assembly.
 The group asked the assembly to admit women to civil and military roles, that the education of girls be based on the same principles as those of boys, that women could become adults at the age of 21, and that the law on divorce be promulgated.
 The response of the President of the Assembly was outright refusal.
-However, the Assembly did later take direct action as a result of Etta’s proposals.
+However, the Assembly did later take direct action as a result of Etta's proposals.
 On 20 September 1792, the first divorce decree was implemented.
-This decree granted divorce on a variety of grounds, including mutual consent, and marked an important step towards women’s liberation.
-The society survived until d’Aelders became a suspect of espionage in late 1792; the society then disappeared from the French public landscape.
+This decree granted divorce on a variety of grounds, including mutual consent, and marked an important step towards women's liberation.
+The society survived until d'Aelders became a suspect of espionage in late 1792; the society then disappeared from the French public landscape.

-Rumours of espionage were most harmful when d’Aelders was linked with the King of Prussia; although these accusations were unfounded.
+Rumours of espionage were most harmful when d'Aelders was linked with the King of Prussia; although these accusations were unfounded.
 The shadow that was cast over her personal political allegiance stunted her developing political career as popular opinion turned against her.
-Despite this, the French government retained confidence in d’Aelders’s political and oratory ability, sending her on a diplomatic mission to Holland.
+Despite this, the French government retained confidence in d'Aelders's political and oratory ability, sending her on a diplomatic mission to Holland.
 The newly founded French Republic wished to send an ambassador to the country.
-However, d’Aelders was seemingly unsuccessful in this attempt as she never returned to France, and did not take up her position on the political scene again.
+However, d'Aelders was seemingly unsuccessful in this attempt as she never returned to France, and did not take up her position on the political scene again.

 Notable speeches and documents

 Proposal of a network of women's clubs, 23 March 1791

-D’Aelders poses two questions: first, the question of France’s foreign and domestic friends and foes, and second, the question of how patriotic women already involved in a men’s political society might organise and exclusively women’s circle to maximise their usefulness as administrators of welfare.
+D'Aelders poses two questions: first, the question of France's foreign and domestic friends and foes, and second, the question of how patriotic women already involved in a men's political society might organise and exclusively women's circle to maximise their usefulness as administrators of welfare.

-A call for an end to sexual discrimination, Summer 1791
+Call for an end to sexual discrimination, Summer 1791

-D’Aelders exhorts the National Assembly to legislate completely the equality of rights for women, but her main concerns are with equality between spouses in laws affecting marriage and equal opportunity for education.
+D'Aelders exhorts the National Assembly to legislate completely the equality of rights for women, but her main concerns are with equality between spouses in laws affecting marriage and equal opportunity for education.
 She speaks about the most radical feminist thought of the high enlightenment, grounding constitutional propositions in laws and rights of nature.